Biegalski-LLC/Gravityforms-Mass-Email-Routing/README.md

 # Gravity Forms Mass Email Routing
 Email routing in gravity forms is great, unless you have hundreds of different routes all based on the value of a specific field.
+It can take hours manually inputting all of these routes in the gravity forms admin dashboard.

-This plugin will hopefully solve this issue by checking a database table and sending notifications based on form ID number, field ID number, field value, email address and notification name.
+This plugin aids you in mass email routing by checking a database table and sending notifications based on form ID number, field ID number, field value, email address and notification name.

-This table can quick and easily be populated in a spreadsheet which can then be imported using popular database management tools such as phpMyAdmin or MySQL Workbench.
+The table can quick and easily be populated in a spreadsheet which can then be imported using popular database management tools such as phpMyAdmin or MySQL Workbench.

 Future releases of this plugin will include a more seamless way to integrate this data.
-I just needed a barebones functional plugin that works.
+I just needed a barebones completely functional plugin that works.
+Why did I need this?
+A client has one form; 36,000 email addresses; which email address receives the notification all depended upon the value of the franchise ID field.

 ## Installation
 1. Upload the `gravityforms-email-routing` directory to the `/wp-content/plugins/` directory